cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

 ### Current Catch-up Mechanisms

-We now briefly describe the current catch-up mechanisms in the reactors concerned in Tendermint.
+We now briefly describe the current catch-up mechanisms in the reactors concerned in CometBFT.

 #### Statesync

 Full nodes optionally run statesync just after starting, when they start from scratch.
-If statesync succeeds, an Application snapshot is installed, and Tendermint jumps from height 0 directly to the height the Application snapshop represents, without applying the block of any previous height.
+If statesync succeeds, an Application snapshot is installed, and CometBFT jumps from height 0 directly to the height the Application snapshop represents, without applying the block of any previous height.
 Some light blocks are received and stored in the block store for running light-client verification of all the skipped blocks.
 Light blocks are incomplete blocks, typically containing the header and the